ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance_multi.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting Automated instances in a multisite configuration
+# Deleting {{site.data.keyword.vcf-auto-short}} instances in a multisite configuration
 {: #vc_deletinginstance_multi}

 Be aware of the following considerations before you delete {{site.data.keyword.vcf-auto}} instances that are part of a multisite configuration.